NumPower/numpower-docs/api/0-intro.md

 - **Statistics**: This part houses statistical functions for operations such as averages, medians and variances.

-- **Low-level Debug**: This section includes functions and methods to assist in debugging, such as setting test validators, configuring the logger, and examining the state of the random number generator.
+- **Low-level Debug**: This section includes functions and methods to assist in debugging.

 Whether you're a beginner embarking on your journey in numerical computing, a developer eager to incorporate